aryansingh034/Stocks-Analysis/README.md

                   pip3 install yfinance (type this in your ide command prompt)<br />
 5.Installing matplotlib:
                   pip3 install matplotlib (type this in your ide command prompt)<br />
+6.Installing pandas:
+                  pip3 install pandas (type this in your ide command prompt)<br />
-6.After installing the above modules, run the python file (not the code alone).
+7.After installing the above modules, run the python file (not the code alone).